nealrichardson/nealrichardson.github.io/content/post/httptest-listicle.md

 })
 ~~~

 According to the API documentation, "now" is not a valid date string—it should be "today".
-This hits the [captured response file](https://github.com/nealrichardson/pivotaltrackR/blob/0852ae8ff5fd3dcd0bf036e011dd59d9211cf707/tests/testthat/www.pivotaltracker.com/services/v5/projects/12345/stories-9daeb9.R) which contains a "response" object with a 400 Bad Request status, and the response content contains the error message "The date you requested could not be parsed".
+This request, in the `with_mock_API` context, hits the [captured response file](https://github.com/nealrichardson/pivotaltrackR/blob/0852ae8ff5fd3dcd0bf036e011dd59d9211cf707/tests/testthat/www.pivotaltracker.com/services/v5/projects/12345/stories-9daeb9.R) which contains a "response" object with a 400 Bad Request status, and the response content contains the error message "The date you requested could not be parsed".
 That response fixture was captured by doing

 ```r
 capture_requests(getStories(created="-5days..now"))